Pet3r1512/DevIniter_CLI/CONTRIBUTING.md

 By participating in this project, you agree to abide by our Code of Conduct.
 Please read it before contributing.

+## Project Structure

+You can check this [document](https://github.com/Pet3r1512/DevIniter_CLI/blob/master/PROJECT_STRUCTURE.md) for a visual of DevIniter's CLI structure.

 ## How to Contribute

 1. **Fork the Repository**